Production Guide

 Kalibr handles two types of errors differently:

-Provider errors (OpenAI, Anthropic, Google)
+Provider errors (OpenAI, Anthropic, Google, HuggingFace)

 try: